Team-BHP > Shifting gears

 Smaller companies might make employees sign bonds but the rationale is different.
 A friend of mine runs a small IT firm and he hires the rejects from Tier 3/4 colleges who can't find employment elsewhere.
 Obviously, the major part of the first year goes into training them.
 The issue is that after getting trained, most of these folks are able to clear interviews with the bigger companies and end up leaving within the first six months to a year.
 Since he can't compete with the biggies on salary, he is exploring legal options to keep the people from leaving.

-Jaguar is online now (4) Thanks
+Jaguar is offline (4) Thanks

 Old 2nd July 2023, 15:21 #1240